wessenstam/dsv-k8s-arm/README.md

  ARM version of the two DSV parts (Injector and Syncer) for native K8s integration.

 ## Usage
-To make the DSV Injector and DSV Syncher work some files have to be created.
+To make the DSV Injector and DSV Syncher work some work has to be performed.

 ### Credentials for DSV